Third of over-75s in England get ‘spring booster’ in campaign’s first month

 The spring booster campaign began in England one month ago on March 21.

-Anyone aged 75 and over who is at least six months on from their most recent jab is being invited to get a fourth dose of vaccine.
+Anyone aged 75 and over who is around six months on from their most recent jab is being invited to get a fourth dose of vaccine.

 Residents of older adult care homes and people aged 12 and over who are immunosuppressed are also eligible to receive the booster.